aeon-toolkit/aeon/README.md

 ### Classification

 Time series classification predicts class labels for unseen series using a model fitted on a collection of labelled time series.
-Regression follows the same pattern, but predicts continuous values instead of class labels.

 ```python
 import numpy as np